 It’s in the cooking time and the temperature of the oil.
 Don’t add your banh xeo until the oil is hot enough to bubble a chopstick, then cook for longer than you would expect.
-The sizzle is in the name ( xeo) and the crispness comes with long cooking as demonstrated below.
+The sizzle is in the name ( xeo) and the crispness comes with long cooking as demonstrated in the video.

 Where to Get Bahn Xeo Mix

 You can buy Bahn Xeo or Vietnamese pancake mix online or at your local Asian grocers.
 Amazon seem to be out of stock due to the current crisis, sorry.
 But Banh Xeo mix simply contains rice flour (2 parts), wheat flour (1part) and turmeric powder for the golden colour.
 Then add coconut cream, water, salt and some green onion tops.
 It’s not hard to make banh xeo from scratch.
 Rice flour is available here.

 People have been asking which wrappers to use.
 A reader suggested the rice paper wrappers below ( see comments section) for banh xeo use.
 I haven’t tried these.

 Links for the UK and USA are below, there is a similar product here for Australia , but check the price.
 A very hard wrapper will not work, it needs to be thin and flexible so as not to crack when you wrap.
 You do not soak wrappers for banh xeo use.